maxh/render-nyc/README.md

 #### Iterate

-Edit `render_nyc.py`, then run these commands to execute the new script on the Docker container:
+Edit `render_nyc.py` by tweaking e.g. the style, database query, or viewport.
+Then run these commands to execute the new script on the Docker container:

 ```sh
 # Split up for readability: